icons8/lunacy-docs/docs/components_new.md

 These are the basic terms related to components and their functions:

-### Main components and component instances

-A **main component** is the original layer that you convert into a component.
+* **Main component**.
+The original layer that you convert into a component.

+* **Component instance**.
 You create a component **instance** any time you duplicate a main component.

     When you edit a main component, the changes apply to all of its instances at once.

-### Override
+* **Override**.
 When you modify an instance, you create an **override**.

-The main component won't be affected, and now when you edit it, the changes won't apply to instances with overrides.
+    The main component won't be affected, and if you edit it later, the changes won't apply to instances with overrides.

-### Component page

-A **Components page** is a dedicated document page used for storing main components.
+* **Component page**.
+A dedicated document page used for storing main components.
 Lunacy adds it automatically when you create a component.

-### Component state
+* **Component state**.
 Components from the same category or subcategory are called **component states**.

-### Nested components
+They define the different styles for one component.

+* **Nested components**.
 You can nest several components in a more complex component.

     This gives you the most freedom and flexibility in editing your designs, and it’s an even more powerful feature when coupled with <a href="https://lunacy.docs.icons8.com/autolayout/#nested-auto-layouts" target="_blank">nested auto layouts</a>.

 ## [Creating components](creating-components)

-To create a component:
+To **create a component**:

 1. Select the layer you want to convert into a component.
 2. Click `+` in the Component section of the right panel or press `Ctrl + Alt + K` (`⌘ + ⌥ + K`).